-Drop - Resignation from a class or classes during the add/drop period.
+Drop - Resignation from a class or classes during the section swap period.
 Dropping from a class may impact a student's financial aid.
-The student is financially responsible for tuition and fees resulting from the administrative withdrawal.
+The student is financially responsible for tuition and fees.

-ECCO - Early College Credit Opportunities (dual enrollment); college courses for students dually enrolled in high school and at TCL.
+ECCO - Early College Credit Opportunities (Dual Enrollment); college courses for students dually enrolled in high school and at TCL.